Kelvur/my-config/guides/curl_wget.md

 ## Reason

-It's handy have installed cURL and wget in your machine, they will help you from download content to test an enpoint.
+It's handy have installed cURL and wget in your machine, they will help you from download content to test an endpoint.

 ## How To